-Date Submitter Organization Comment Attach- ment 95 22-Oct Dennis Burke Those nutrients produce high concentrations of nitrogen and phosphorus in Capitol lake and lower Budd Inlet.
+Date Submitter Organization Comment Attach- 95 Submitter Dennis Burke Organization Those nutrients produce high concentrations of nitrogen and phosphorus in Capitol lake and lower Budd Inlet.
 The Capitol Lake water quality issues are similar to other watersheds throughout the US such as Chesapeake Bay, the Great Lakes, and the Mississippi River watershed that has created the Gulf of Mexico 'dead zone'.
-High atmospheric : CO2 concentrations from fossils fuels, warmer temperatures exacerbated by global warming, and nutrients from atmospheric deposition or erosive high intensity storms provide the necessary ingredients to fertilize our waters and produce a phytoplankton 'crop' that no one wants.
+High atmospheric CO2 concentrations from fossils fuels, warmer temperatures exacerbated by global warming, and nutrients from atmospheric deposition or erosive high intensity storms provide the necessary ingredients to fertilize our waters ment and produce a phytoplankton 'crop' that no one wants.
 However, that 'crop' benefits the environment by reducing atmospheric CO2 levels, only to produce more powerful greenhouse gases (methane plus CO2) upon anaerobic decay within the sediments.
 The worlds warmer temperatures and high atmospheric CO2 levels must be controlled through a global warming strategy.
 The Capitol lake plan must be part of that strategy.
 Nutrients must be controlled at the local level by either eliminating the nutrient inputs within the Deschutes river basin or harvesting the nutrients from the waters of Capitol Lake after they have been discharged to the waterways within the basin.
 Controlling nutrient discharge within a river basin is an extremely difficult, a multi decade, resource intensive effort.
 After spending millions, if not billions of dollars over the past 50, years the Chesapeake Bay Commission has not been able to reduce the nutrient loads to desired levels within the largest estuary of the United States.
-They have now embarked on nutrient harvesting through the introduction of a billion clams that will consume the nutrients that

-Date Submitter Organization Comment 95 22-Oct Dennis Burke hopefully may be harvested as a beneficial crop1.
-Substantial water quality improvements have also been achieved in Lake Michigan through nutrient harvesting by the introduction of mussels to the lake2.
-Mussels however are not a desirable crop since that invasive species has significantly damaged the ecology of Lake Michigan while improving water quality.
-Introducing aquatic organisms such as clams and mussels to consume nutrients is not the wisest of strategies since the uncontrolled growth and consumption of nutrients may very well damage other aquatic organisms that need nutrients to survive.
-Nutrient harvesting must be controlled while producing a valuable crop, such as a renewable energy feedstock that consumes CO2 from the atmosphere.
-The Rotating Photo Bioreactor (RPB) has been proposed as a controllable inexpensive nutrient harvesting technology that produces a bioenergy crop, periphyton, a consortia of algae, cyanobacteria, and diatoms.
-The bioenergy crop can be easily converted to a variety of liquid fuels or gaseous fuels (methane or hydrogen) and highly valued inorganic nutrients, phosphorus as calcium phosphate (apatite) and ammonia for use as a diesel exhaust fluid for NOx removal through selective catalytic reduction (SCR).
-The nutrient harvesting technology will recover topsoil containing particulate nutrients and soluble nutrients through the use of the Rotating Photo Bioreactor, prior to, or at the inlet to Capitol Lake.
-The products will be a nutrient rich topsoil, a bioenergy crop that can be converted to renewable fuels, renewable inorganic calcium phosphate, and concentrated ammonia diesel exhaust fluid for NOX SCR.
+They have now embarked on nutrient harvesting through the introduction of a billion clams that will consume the nutrients that ment hay be harvested as a beneficial crop1.
+Substantial water quality improvements have also been beigan through nutrient harvesting by the introduction of mussels to the lake2.
+Mussels however crop since that invasive species has significantly damaged the ecology of Lake Michigan while is ty.
+Introducing aquatic organisms such as clams and mussels to consume nutrients is not the water the uncontrolled growth and consumption of nutrients may very well damage other aquat hat need nutrients to survive.
+Nutrient harvesting must be controlled while producing a valual newable energy feedstock that consumes CO2 from the atmosphere.
+The Rotating Photo Biore een proposed as a controllable inexpensive nutrient harvesting technology that produces a biore proposed as a controllable inexpensive nutrient harvesting technology that produces a biore proposed as a controllable inexpensive nutrient harvesting technology that produces a biore proposed as a controllable inexpensive nutrient harvesting technology that produces a biore proposed as a controllable inexpensive nutrient harvesting technology that produces a biore proposed as a controllable inexpensive nutrient harvesting technology and highly valued inorganic nutrients, phosposphate (apatite) and ammonia for use as a diesel exhaust fluid for NOx removal through select duction (SCR).
+The nutrient harvesting technology will recover topsoil containing particulate nutrients through the use of the Rotating Photo Bioreactor, prior to, or at the inlet to Capitol e not oving of op, or gy d to a us as nyton, a consortia of algae, cyanobacteria, and diatoms.
+The bioenergy crop can be easily conv quid fuels or gaseous fuels (methane or hydrogen) and highly valued inorganic nutrients, phos osphate (apatite) and ammonia for use as a diesel exhaust fluid for NOx removal through selec duction (SCR).
+The nutrient harvesting technology will recover topsoil containing particulate nu l· inorganic calcium phosphate, and concentrated ammonia diesel exhaust fluid for NOX SCR.

-Environmental Imp pact Statement Scor ping Comments -------------------------- --------------------- ---------------
+Environmental Impact Statement S Scoping Comments ---------------------------------- --------- ----------